bradrhodes/UbuntuDockerSetup/README.md

 git clone https://github.com/yourusername/UbuntuServerSetup.git
 cd UbuntuServerSetup

+# 2. Make all scripts executable
+chmod +x *.sh scripts/*.sh

-# 2. Run the bootstrap script to install prerequisites (including Age)
+# 3. Run the bootstrap script to install prerequisites (including Age)
-chmod +x bootstrap.sh
 ./bootstrap.sh

-# 3. Initialize your Age key (if you don't already have one)
+# 4. Initialize your Age key (if you don't already have one)
 # On your workstation (not the server):
 age-keygen -o ~/.age/keys.txt
 chmod 600 ~/.age/keys.txt

-# 4. Create .sops.yaml with your public key
+# 5. Create .sops.yaml with your public key
 # Get your public key:
 cat ~/.age/keys.txt | grep "public key"
 # Create config/.sops.yaml with: